wave-centre/cibig/docs/course_materials/REPRO/CONTAINERS/CONTAINERS_practice.md

 -----------------------

 <a name="practice-4"></a>
-### Practice 4 :  Retreive a appatainer container on the cluster using pull
+### Practice 4 :  Retreive a apptainer container on the cluster using pull

 -----------------------